Weekly Wrap: Who Owns Our Truths?

 Ha ha!
 You know why I’m laughing, right?
 Because now your memory is out there for others to question and judge.
 What is true to you is not necessarily true to the other players in your story.
 And why is that?
 For starters, there are mistruths in even the most careful of memoirs: misremembered events, dialogue re-invented years or decades after the fact, things left out because they don’t seem important or because you wanted to quicken the pace, not to mention the blind spots we all have from seeing the world through our own lens for so long.
 And the final kicker: others don’t want to know or believe your truth because it would be disastrous to their psyche and their paradigm about how they fit into the world.

 So, given that others are naturally intertwined with the stories we want to tell, where is that balance?
 I think the answer is different for each of us.
-But I’ll answer it for me: I won’t read tepid writing, and I certainly don’t want to produce it.
+And, of course, it’s complicated when you’re telling things that are true about your heart and your emotional experience of the world through fictional writing.
+But I’ll answer this question for me: I won’t read tepid writing, and I certainly don’t want to produce it.
 I like writing that goes where we’re afraid to go and says what we’re afraid to say in our real lives.
-Lance gave us this quote from Salman Rushdie, who says it better: “One of the things a writer is for is to say the unsayable, speak the unspeakable and ask difficult questions.” Bingo!
-For me, if you are going to take the leap and call yourself a writer, you have to be fearless.
+Salman Rushdie says it better: “One of the things a writer is for is to say the unsayable, speak the unspeakable and ask difficult questions.”

 oh yeah, I’m so happy to see you using the word “fearless” so fearlessly.
 Certainly you know that makes me very happy indeed.